scalar-labs/scalardb/README.md

 ### Exception and log message guideline

-All the exception and log messages in this project are consistent with the following guideline.
+All the exception and log messages in this project are consistent with the following guidelines:

-- The first character is capitalized
+- The first character is capitalized.
-- The message should not end with punctuation
+- The message does not end with a punctuation mark.

-Follow the guideline when you contribute to this project.
+When contributing to this project, please follow these guidelines.

 ## License
 ScalarDB is dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and a commercial license.